vdubey0/RecipeAnalysis/README.md

 <center><iframe src="assets/mar.html" width=650 height=500 frameBorder=0></iframe></center>

-As evident from above,our p-value under the null hypothesis was 0, meaning that it was highly unlikely that we see our observed test statistic under the null hypothesis.
+As evident from above, our p-value under the null hypothesis was 0, meaning that it was highly unlikely that we see our observed test statistic under the null hypothesis.
 For this reason, we can reject the null hypothesis and conclude that the missingness of the data in `Average Rating` is has dependency on the `calories` column.

 <br>